oracle/graal/docs/reference-manual/native-image/Resources.md

 ```shell
 native-image -Duser.country=CH -Duser.language=de -H:IncludeLocales=fr,en
 ```
 The locales are specified using [language tags](https://docs.oracle.com/javase/tutorial/i18n/locale/matching.html).
-YOu can include all locales via ``-H:+IncludeAllLocales``, but note that it increases the size of the resulting executable.
+You can include all locales via ``-H:+IncludeAllLocales``, but note that it increases the size of the resulting executable.